-2.17 Other Requirements/Clarifications:
+3.17 Other Requirements/Clarifications:

-- 2.17.1 The term 'cash and near cash instrument' include only cash in bank account (excluding TDRs or other term deposits) and treasury bills not exceeding 90 days maturity38 and Government of Pakistan (GoP) Ijarah Sukuks not exceeding 90 days remaining maturity shall be counted for cash and near cash instrument requirements.39 Money Market Placements cannot be treated as 'cash and near cash instrument'.40 - 2.17.2 For the purpose of Circular No. 07 of 2009, the rating of "BBB minus or above" is considered as investment grade rating41. - 2.17.3 [An Asset Management Company on behalf of each eligible Collective Investment Scheme(CIS) shall not place funds (including TDR, PLS Saving Deposit, COD, COM, COI, money market placements and other clean placements of funds) of more than 25% of net assets of that CIS with all microfinance banks, non-bank finance companies and Modarabas.
-Provided that above condition shall not be applicable on sector specific fund and aggressive income fund]42 - 2.17.4 An Asset Management Company can open and maintain bank accounts on behalf of CIS in banks that do not meet the rating stipulated in Circular No. 07 of 2009 up to a maximum of 0.25% of net assets of the CIS to facilitate investors for swift issuance and redemption of units.
-The AMC shall not place Term Deposits on any material amounts of money in these lower rated banks to earn higher returns.
-These accounts shall only be utilized to provide
+- 3.17.1 The term 'cash and near cash instrument' include only cash in bank account (excluding TDRs or other term deposits) and treasury bills not exceeding 90 days maturity45 and Government of Pakistan (GoP) Ijarah Sukuks not exceeding 90 days remaining maturity shall be counted for cash and near cash instrument requirements.46 Money Market Placements cannot be treated as 'cash and near cash instrument'.47 - 3.17.2 For the purpose of Circular No. 07 of 2009, the rating of "BBB minus or above" is considered as investment grade rating 48. - 3.17.3 An AMC on behalf of each eligible Collective Investment Scheme (CIS) shall not place funds (including TDR, PLS Saving Deposit, COD, COM, COI, money market placements and other clean placements of funds) of more than 25% of net assets of that CIS with all microfinance banks, non-bank finance companies and Modarabas.

+Provided that above condition shall not be applicable on sector specific fund and aggressive income fund.49